HomeSmall BusinessIs That Directory a Link Farm?

 What if… you’ve already submitted to a directory you now suspect is a link farm?
 Don’t panic.
 Document the link, attempt to have it removed through direct contact, and if unsuccessful, use Google’s Disavow Tool as a last resort.
 Then create a process to better vet directories going forward.

-Web directories have undergone significant transformation since the early days of the internet:
+Web directories have changed a great deal since the early internet:

 • 1994-2000: Directories like Yahoo! were primary navigation tools for the early web